Carl Jung: University studies and early career

-Initially, Jung had aspirations of becoming a Christian minister.
+Initially, Jung aspired to be a Christian minister.
 His household had a strong moral sense, and several of his family were clergy.
 Jung had wanted to study archaeology, but his family could not afford to send him further than the University of Basel, which did not teach it.
-After studying philosophy in his teens, Jung decided against the path of religious traditionalism and decided to pursue psychiatry and medicine.
-His interest was captured—it combined the biological and spiritual, exactly what he was searching for.
-In 1895 Jung began to study medicine at the University of Basel.
+After studying philosophy in his teens, Jung rejected the path of religious traditionalism and decided to pursue psychiatry and medicine.
+His interest was captured by the fields' combination of the biological and spiritual, exactly what he was searching for.

+In 1895, Jung began to study medicine at the University of Basel on a grant.
 Barely a year later, his father, Paul, died and left the family nearly destitute.
-They were helped by relatives who also contributed to Jung's studies.
-During his student days, he entertained his contemporaries with the family legend that his paternal grandfather was the illegitimate son of Goethe and his German great-grandmother, Sophie Ziegler.
+The family was helped by relatives, who also contributed to Jung's studies.

+During his student days, Jung entertained his contemporaries with the family legend that his paternal grandfather was the illegitimate son of Goethe and his German great-grandmother, Sophie Ziegler.
 In later life, he pulled back from this tale, saying only that Sophie was a friend of Goethe's niece.

+Influenced by an earlier study by Freud's contemporary Théodore Flournoy, Jung wrote his doctoral thesis on spiritualism, focusing on a young medium, his cousin Hélène Preiswerk, whose séances and table turnings he had attended.
+Titled On the Psychology and Pathology of So-Called Occult Phenomena, it was published in 1903.

-It was during this early period when Jung was an assistant at the Anatomical Institute at Basel University, that he took an interest in palaeoanthropology and the revolutionary discoveries of Homo erectus and Neanderthal fossils.
+It was during this early period when Jung was an assistant at the Anatomical Institute at Basel University, that he took an interest in paleoanthropology and the revolutionary discoveries of Homo erectus and Neanderthal fossils.
 These formative experiences contributed to his fascination with the evolutionary past of humanity and his belief that an ancient evolutionary layer in the psyche, represented by early fossil hominins, is still evident in the psychology of modern humans.